SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Run an Entire Suite of Tests
 ----------------------------

 If you've followed along, you have the files ``create_contact.robot``, ``custom_keyword.robot`` and ``ui.robot`` saved in your ``tests`` folder.
 Up to this point, you ran these tests one file at a time.
-While a single .robot file is considered to be a test suite, robot also considers *folders* to be suites.
+While a single ``.robot`` file is considered to be a test suite, robot also considers folders to be suites.
 You can pass a folder to robot, and robot will run all tests stored in that folder.

 If you've saved all of the example files to the ``tests`` folder, you can run all of the tests in the command line.

 .. code-block:: console

    $ cci task run robot --suites robot/<ProjectName>/tests

 In the output you can see all of the tests written to this point have been run.

 .. tip::
     Test suite folders can also contain nested folders of tests, making it easy to organize tests into functional groups.
-For example, you could store all API tests in a ``tests/api`` folder and all UI tests in a ``tests/ui`` folder.
+For example, you can store all API tests in a ``tests/api`` folder, and store all UI tests in a ``tests/ui`` folder.

 Because running everything in the ``tests`` folder is such common practice for users running tests for a project, it is the default process for the ``robot`` task.

 To run an entire suite of tests with the ``robot`` task:

 .. code-block:: console

    $ cci task run robot